scalyr/dataset-addon-for-splunk/README.md

 Search errors `Account token error, review search log for details` or `Splunk configuration error, see search log for details.` - API token was unable to be retrieved.
 Common issues include user role missing list_storage_passwords permission, API token not set or incorrect account name given that has not been configured.
 Review job inspector search log for errors returned by Splunk. `Error retrieving account settings, error = UrlEncoded('broken')` indicates a likely misconfigured or incorrect account name; `splunklib.binding.HTTPError: HTTP 403 Forbidden -- You (user=username) do not have permission to perform this operation (requires capability: list_storage_passwords OR admin_all_objects)` indicates missing Splunk user permissions (list_storage_passwords).

-To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA-dataset" sourcetype=splunk_search_messages`.
+To troubleshoot the custom command, check the Job Inspector search log, also available in the internal index: `index=_internal app="TA_dataset" sourcetype=splunk_search_messages`.

 For support, open a ticket with DataSet (or SentinelOne for XDR) support including any logged errors, or open a GitHub issue.